derivexyz/v1-core/docs/contracts/optionmarket.md

 #### Parameters:

-- `strike`: The relevant Strike.
+- `strike`: The currently traded Strike.

-- `board`: The relevant OptionBoard.
+- `board`: The currently traded OptionBoard.

-- `trade`: The trade parameters.
+- `trade`: The trade parameters struct, informing the trade the caller wants to make.

 ### Function `liquidatePosition(uint256 positionId, address rewardBeneficiary) external`

-Allows you to liquidate an underwater position
+Allows anyone to liquidate an underwater position

 #### Parameters:

 - `positionId`: the position to be liquidated

-- `rewardBeneficiary`: the address to receive quote/base
+- `rewardBeneficiary`: the address to receive the liquidator fee in either quote or base

 ### Function `_routeLPFundsOnOpen(struct OptionMarket.TradeParameters trade, uint256 totalCost, uint256 feePortion) internal`

+send/receive quote or base to/from LiquidityPool on position open

 ### Function `_routeLPFundsOnClose(struct OptionMarket.TradeParameters trade, uint256 totalCost, uint256 reservedFee) internal`

+send/receive quote or base to/from LiquidityPool on position close

 ### Function `_routeUserCollateral(enum OptionMarket.OptionType optionType, int256 pendingCollateral) internal`

-cannot be called with any optionType other than a short with > 0 pendingCollateral
+route collateral to/from msg.sender when short positions are adjusted

 ### Function `_updateExposure(uint256 amount, enum OptionMarket.OptionType optionType, struct OptionMarket.Strike strike, bool isOpen) internal`

+update all exposures per strike and optionType

 ### Function `settleExpiredBoard(uint256 boardId) external`

-Settle a board that has passed expiry.
-This function will not preserve the ordering of liveBoards.
+Settles an expired board.

+- Transfers all AMM profits for user shorts from ShortCollateral to LiquidityPool.

+- Reserves all user profits for user longs in LiquidityPool.

+- Records any profits that AMM did not receive due to user insolvencies

 #### Parameters:

-- `boardId`: The id of the relevant OptionBoard.
+- `boardId`: The relevant OptionBoard.

 ### Function `_clearAndSettleBoard(struct OptionMarket.OptionBoard board) internal`

 ### Function `_settleExpiredBoard(struct OptionMarket.OptionBoard board) internal`

-Liquidates an expired board.

-It will transfer all short collateral for ITM options that the market owns.

-It will reserve collateral for users to settle their ITM long options.

-#### Parameters:

-- `board`: The relevant OptionBoard.

 ### Function `getSettlementParameters(uint256 strikeId) → uint256 strikePrice, uint256 priceAtExpiry, uint256 strikeToBaseReturned external`

-Returns the strike price, price at expiry, strike to base returned for a given strikeId
+Returns the strike price, price at expiry, and profit ratio for user shorts post expiry

 ### Function `_transferFromQuote(address from, address to, uint256 amount) internal`